confluentinc/cp-helm-charts/README.md

 ## Install cp-kafka Chart

-The steps below will install a 3 node cp-zookeeper and a 3 node cp-kafka cluster in your k8s env.
+The steps below will install a 3 node cp-zookeeper, a 3 node cp-kafka cluster,1 schema registry,1 rest proxy in your k8s env.

 ```
 # Update dependencies